top of page

 High-leverage & Evidence-based Practices

-An evidence-based practice is an instructional strategy or procedure (or set of procedures) for which researchers have provided findings that shows the practice produces positive outcomes for students.
-Evidence-based practices take the guesswork out of teaching by providing specific approaches that are known to have meaningful impacts on learning.
+An evidence-based practice is an instructional strategy or procedure (or set of procedures) for which researchers have provided findings that show the practice produces positive student outcomes.
+Evidence-based practices take the guesswork out of teaching by providing specific approaches that have meaningful impacts on learning.

 The UDL Research and Resources tab goes deep into the research behind this framework and each checkpoint (or instructional practice) that guides this way of designing instruction.